qjon/angular2-filemanager/README.md

 * __mimeTypes__ - list of file type mimes which are allowed to upload
 * __maxFileSize__ - limit of the single file size

-Then you have to provide this constant as a configuration service
+Then you have to provide this value as configuration for the module

     @NgModule({
       ...
       imports: [
         ...,
-        FileManagerModule
-      ],
-      providers: [
-        {provide: 'fileManagerConfiguration', useValue: fileManagerConfiguration}
+        FileManagerModule.forRoot(fileManagerConfiguration)
       ],
       bootstrap: [AppComponent]
     })